Right to development: Declaration on the Rights of Indigenous People

 The 2007 Declaration on the Rights of Indigenous Peoples recognizes the right to development as an indigenous peoples' right.
 The declaration states in its preamble that the General Assembly is "Concerned that indigenous peoples have suffered from historic injustices as a result of, inter alia, their colonization and dispossession of their lands, territories and resources, thus preventing them from exercising, in particular, their right to development in accordance with their own needs and interests."

 Article 23 elaborates "Indigenous peoples have the right to determine and develop priorities and strategies for exercising their "right to development".
 In particular, indigenous peoples have the right to be actively involved in developing and determining health, housing and other economic and social programmes affecting them and, as far as possible, to administer such programmes through their own institutions."

 Declaration on the Rights of Peasants

 The 2018 United Nations Declaration on the Rights of Peasants and other people working in rural areas also mentions the right to development, and in particular the UN Declaration on the Right to Development, in its preamble.

 Definition

 The Right to development is fully recognized as a universal human right.

-As recognized by article 1 of the 1986 declaration, it is both a group right of peoples and an individual right: "The right to development is an inalienable human right by virtue of which every human person and all peoples are entitled to participate in, contribute to, and enjoy economic, social, cultural and political development, in which all human rights and fundamental freedoms can be fully realized".
+As recognized by article 1 of the 1986 Declaration, it is both a group right of peoples and an individual right.
+Article 1 states, "The right to development is an inalienable human right by virtue of which every human person and all peoples are entitled to participate in, contribute to, and enjoy economic, social, cultural and political development, in which all human rights and fundamental freedoms can be fully realized."